 How to Tell if Your Vehicle's Tires Need Balancing

-When a tire mounter mounts tires on the rim, he balances the tires with weights.
+When tire mounters mount tires on the rim, they balance the tires with weights.
 Over time, a weight could fall off, especially if you hit a curb or go over a pothole too fast.
 You’ll feel an unbalanced tire in the steering wheel, usually between 55 to 75 mph.

 Too Much Air or Too Little Air